Newfoundland Memorial Park, Beaumont Hamel, France

 Y Ravine - the Leiling Stollen

-View from the German Front Line at Y Ravine, looking up the hill towards the British Front Line which was situated on the grassy skyline in front of the Caribou Memorial.
+View from the German Front Line trench at Y-Ravine, looking up the hill towards the British Front Line which was situated on the grassy skyline in front of the Caribou Memorial.

-View from the German Trench line at Y-Ravine
+View from the German Front Line trench at Y-Ravine

 The men of the 119 Reserve Infantry Regiment were recruited mainly from a mining area in the German occupied province of Lorraine.
 As a result of their skills at mining they spent much of their time developing the sector's defences.
 They dug a number of large bunkers and protective man-made caverns, called “Stollen” or “Feste”, into the chalk landscape around Beaumont Hamel village.
 South of the village, one of these large bunkers was the Leiling Stollen.
 It was built into the natural feature of a Y shaped ravine within the area of the German Front Line.
 The name Leiling was given to the bunker after Hauptmann Leiling, one of the German captains in the regiment and designer of the bunker.